Pilonidal Cyst Treatment

 The flare-up cycle and how to break it

 Weeks of calm followed by sudden inflammation, then back again.
-Most people with a pilonidal cyst recognise this pattern but never get a clear explanation of why it happens or what actually interrupts it.
+Most people with a pilonidal cyst recognize this pattern but never get a clear explanation of why it happens or what actually interrupts it.
 The guide covers both.

-The treatments that exist before surgery
+5 treatments before you consider surgery

 Drainage, laser therapy, EPSiT, phenol treatment.
 Most people have never heard of these options because they are rarely explained clearly in a GP appointment.
 The guide walks through what each one involves, how recovery compares, and what questions to ask a specialist.